Orange-Murker/micropython/tools/uscope/README.md

 This folder contains the source to the uScope ('micro-scope'), a real-time serial data scope for micropython boards.

+## How to use

+Run the packaged .exe or from source (see *getting started*).
+Select the COM port on which data is being sent (this should be different from the REPL port) and click connect.
+Use the 'Save' button to make exports, or right-click on a plot to make a singular export.

 ## PyQt 5

 The GUI is made in PyQt5 (https://build-system.fman.io/pyqt5-tutorial).
 Development is done from a virtual environment.